-- .
-Executive Order 14026 generally applies to the contract. - all covered workers at least \$15.00 per hour (or the applicable wage rate listed on this wage determination, if it is higher) for all hours spent performing on the contract in 2022.
+- ♠ Executive Order 14026 generally applies to the contract. - ♦ The contractor must pay all covered workers at least \$15.00 per hour (or the applicable wage rate listed on this wage determination, if it is higher) for all hours spent performing on the contract in 2022.